ch007m/my-gitea/README.md

 wget -O gitea https://dl.gitea.com/gitea/1.21.3/gitea-1.21.3-darwin-10.12-arm64 chmod +x gitea
 ```
-or install it using `brew` tool: `brew install gitea
+or install it using `homebrew` tool: `brew install gitea`

 Next, verify that the binary is working: `gitea -h`

-When, this is done, you will have to create a config app.ini file with the following content:
+When this is done, you will have to create a config app.ini file with the following content:

 ```bash
 mkdir -p custom/conf